Caretakers, cleaners, canteen and ground staff

-Varying the employment conditions for caretakers, cleaners, canteen staff and groundstaff
+- Individual employment agreement for caretakers, cleaners, canteen staff and ground staff [PDF, 117 KB]

 You may be able to negotiate with your school board to have some different terms and conditions from those in your employment agreement.
 For example, you may agree to be paid a set weekly figure with an amount included to cover various allowances that would be paid irregularly.
 This is usually done to simplify your package of pay and allowances.

-Your employer can’t use this process to negotiate terms that disadvantage you or provide you with lesser conditions than the collective agreement.
+Your employer can not use this process to negotiate terms that disadvantage you or provide you with lesser conditions than the collective agreement.